 - Research & Innovation

 Though measles was declared eliminated in the U.S. in 2000, it is not simply a problem of the past.
 The U.S. has seen increasing numbers of measles cases since 2011 due to decreasing vaccination rates.
 The decrease in vaccination rates is small, but even a minor change in coverage can lead to outbreaks because measles is highly contagious.
-According to the health department, there were 187 cases in the U.S. in 2013, 667 in 2014 and 189 in 2015, including one case in Colorado in 2015 and one in 2016.
+According to the Centers for Disease Control and Prevention (CDC), there were 667 cases in 2014, 189 in 2015, and 70 cases in 2016.

 What should you do to keep your family safe from this disease?
 These answers to 11 frequently asked questions about measles are a good place to start.